mbsa-tud/tsad_platform/README.md

 }
 ```

+The `value` must be an array with two values being the lower and upper bounds of the hyperparameter.

+For `categorical` hyperparameters, the value is an array of strings containing the possible values.

+The `type` must be one of `"integer"`, `"real"`, `"categorical"`.

 #### (Optional) Data preparation

 To prepare the data your own way, you can add your model to the main *switch* statements in the following files within the `tsad_platform > src > data` folder: